JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### “I’ll Follow the Sun”: Heliotropism as Myth and Metaphor

-Anthony Van Dyck’s self-portrait with sunflower; address loyalty to patron and nationalism; discuss value placed on painting from nature; anthropomorphic quality of flowers.[^ref14]
+When the Flemi Anthony Van Dyck self-portrait with sunflower; address loyalty to patron and nationalism; discuss value placed on painting from nature; anthropomorphic quality of flowers.[^ref14]
 <param ve-image fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/1/13/Anthonyvandyckselfportrait.jpeg" title="Anthony van Dyck, _Self-Portrait with a Sunflower_, after 1633">

 <param ve-entity eid="Q158082" title="heliotropum">